Land Acknowledgement

 In 2021, Valley Community Presbyterian Church (VCPC) received a grant to conduct oral history interviews with American Indians who are connected to the creek’s watershed.
 The interviews explored how Native people experience the area as part of their historic and contemporary cultures.

-VCPC developed the project in partnership with cultural advisors, the Hennepin History Museum, and Dr. Kasey Keeler, a scholar of American Indian history from the University of Wisconsin—Madison.
+VCPC developed the project in partnership with cultural advisors, Hennepin History Museum, and Dr. Kasey Keeler, a scholar of American Indian history from the University of Wisconsin—Madison.

 Watch the Oral History Project